Icinga/icinga2/doc/6-configuring-icinga-2.md

 The SNMP manubulon plugin check commands assume that there's a global constant named `ManubulonPluginDir` which contains the path of the plugins from the <a href="http://nagios.manubulon.com/index_snmp.html">Snmp Manubulon</a> page.

+You can make usage this plugin by using the include directive in your configuration file:

+    include <manubulon>

 ### Checks you can make by host type

 **N/A**      : nothing of this type to check.